-Lean-to-Floor Collapse- A floor collapse in which one end of the floor remains partially supported by the bearing wall and the other end of the floor collapses on to the floor below.
+Lean-to-Floor Collapse- A floor collapse in which one end of the floor remains partially supported by a wall or beam and the other end of the floor collapses to the floor below.
+A V-shape Collapse is similar, except two sections of floor collapse due to collapse of wall that supports them both.